 You will have a large impact on the next generation of scientific research — The top CRISPR companies, leading academic institutions, and pharma giants are building their workflows and entire IT stacks on Benchling.

 We have an exceptional team — Benchling was founded in 2013 by a team of MIT graduates and has since raised funding from investors that include Y Combinator, Andreessen Horowitz, and Thrive Capital.
-Our small team of 40 includes former Salesforce executives, tech industry veterans from Google, Palantir and Twitter, and biology PhDs from UCSF and Harvard.
+Our team includes former Salesforce executives, tech industry veterans from Google, Palantir and Twitter, and biology PhDs from UCSF and Harvard.
 We hire people who love learning and learn fast - building tools for science requires a scientific mindset.

 Our engineering is team is small, but we take quality and autonomy very seriously.